ophilar/TabTogether/README.md

 ## Privacy

 TabTogether uses Firefox Sync for communication and stores group/device information locally and within Sync's private storage.
 It does not send your data to any external servers.
 See the [SECURITY.md](SECURITY.md) for more details.

+## Contributing & Development Notes

+This extension was created to fulfill a personal need using AI assistance (Copilot, Gemini).
+Due to perceived limitations and latency with Firefox Sync, active development by the original author has paused.
+Further development, particularly around synchronizing tab states or groups, seemed challenging under these constraints.

+Feedback, bug reports, and contributions are still welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to get involved and for the full original development notes.

+The source code is available at https://github.com/ophilar/TabTogether.